 Serving other types of assets with imgix

-If you have a Source configured with default parameter(s), you can work around this issue by either:
+If you have a Source configured with default parameter(s) that's causing issues with unsupported input assets, you can work around this issue by either:

 - Serving those assets without using imgix or

 - Use a separate Source in order to serve those assets